ForDefault/custom_eof_generator/README.md

 # custom_eof_generator

 **Custom EOF Generator**: A tool to dynamically embed, execute, and remove: for direct terminal launching or for temporary scripts within other Bash scripts( especially useful for loops or iterative tasks).
+**Auto-generates for both python and bash**

-> Personal Note: I do not like having to create a file, make it executable, especially on remote devices.
+> Personal Note: I do not like the hassle of testing scripts... create a file, make it executable, then typing a command to launch; especially on remote devices.
 So I can use this to test scripts quickly and it cleans itself up afterwards.
 This way I can just do tests quickly.

 ---